KennyLoRI/pubMedNLP/DOCUMENTATION.md

 The increasing growth of published medical research poses a severe challenge for many healthcare practitioners and clinicians to meet demanding day-to-day tasks while staying informed about the fast-moving scientific progress in their domain [^9][^10].
 Open databases such as PubMed partly face this challenge, by collecting, storing and maintaining this growing amount of biomedical knowledge.
 While healthcare professionals indeed refer to PubMed to obtain up-to-date answers to the questions they encounter in their day-to-day practice, with over 1 million new publications per year, extracting the relevant information to a question at hand can often be too time-consuming [^8].
 Many questions that cannot be answered within a range of 3 minutes get neglected, possibly to the disadvantage of the affected patient [^11].
 Question Answering Systems that use updated online information such as Pubmed as a database to provide summarized information to detailed questions could help to fill this crucial gap between a desired answer  and the amount of time necessary to obtain it.
 While first systems demonstrated this possibility[^12], they encountered severe challenges such as "(1) answer generation from potentially conflicting evidence, (2) utilization of semantic knowledge throughout the QA process, and (3) incorporation of logic and reasoning mechanisms for answer inference"[^12].
 Recent advances in Large Language Models give reason to assume that these previous hurdles can now be overcome [^14].
 Although being pretrained on a vast corpus of data, Large Language Models (LLMs) applied directly for Q&A applications fail when being confronted with user requests that move beyond the scope of the model's pretraining data [^15].
 This is an especially severe problem, if solutions to knowledge-intense tasks are desired, requiring the most recent information or highly specific expert knowledge [^16].
 Retrieval-augmented (RAG) systems address this limitation by combining the strengths of both retrieval-based and generative models.
 In these systems, a retrieval component is used to identify and retrieve relevant information from an external knowledge source, such as a database or a collection of documents, which can be updated regularly to ensure access to the most recent information [^17].
 The retrieved information is then fed into a generative model to create a coherent and accurate response to the user's request.
-In this project, we test the possibility of creating a lean RAG system containing state-of-the-art components, that solves knowledge-intensive question-answering tasks and meets the high standards of the medical domain.
+In this project, we test the possibility of creating a lean RAG system containing state-of-the-art components, which solves knowledge-intensive question-answering tasks and meets the high standards of the medical domain.
 To evaluate the performance of this system we created an evaluation set consisting of 53 semiautomatically and 60 manually crafted question-answer pairs.
-For evaluation we employed a two-staged grid search process, assessing the full pipeline end-to-end for over X combinations [TODO: Insert the number of combinations] as well as different retrieval options.
+For evaluation we employed a two-staged grid search process, assessing the full pipeline end-to-end for over 64 combinations.
 The outcomes of the resulting best-evaluated system emphasized the potential of such a lightweight.
 The remainder of this report is structured as follows.
 We first begin to give a brief overview of previously published work related to our project and highlight our main contributions in that regard.
 Second, we explain our employed methodologies in high detail, beginning with a general overview and then moving on to explaining the logic behind each noticeable component of the developed pipelines step-by-step.
 This technical section is succeeded by a description of the employed datasets for information retrieval and evaluation.
 The subsequent fourth section of this report discusses our approach to evaluating and identifying the best possible system with the developed components and analyses its performance on the previously described evaluation dataset.
 In the last section, we discuss the limitations of our proposed system, which were either identified during evaluation or development, informing opportunities for future work both in research and open-source software contribution.

 ## Related Work